MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/message-schemas-for-concurrent-programs.md

 ---
 description: "Learn more about: Message Schemas for Concurrent Programs"
-title: "Message Schemas for Concurrent Programs | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Message Schemas for Concurrent Programs" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 3c5709d5-e2b3-485b-9cdd-004985972ba1
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Message Schemas for Concurrent Programs
 The [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)]surfaces concurrent programs as operations.
 Along with the concurrent programs exposed as operations, the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] also surfaces the following three standard operations: Get_Status, Wait_For_Request, and Submit_Request.
 For information about these operations related to concurrent programs, see [Operations on Concurrent Programs](../../adapters-and-accelerators/adapter-oracle-ebs/operations-on-concurrent-programs.md).